masolimano/maneage/README-hacking.md

- 7. **Ignore changes in some Maneage files**: One of the main advantages of Maneage is that you can later update your infra-structure by merging your `master` branch with the `maneage` branch.
+ 7. **Ignore changes in some Maneage files**: One of the main advantages of Maneage is that you can later update your infra-structure by merging your `main` branch with the `maneage` branch.
 This is good for many low-level features that you will likely never modify yourself.
 But it is not desired for some files like `paper.tex` (you don't want changes in Maneage's default `paper.tex` to cause conflicts with all the text